cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          selects target processor version and edition (a 'w' suffix specifies the world processor) --emulator-fps {1.0..240.0}
-                         the fps used by the emulator --run [{true,false}]   run the compiled code on an emulated processor --run-steps {0..1000000000}
+                         the fps used by the emulator --emulator-processor {default,micro-processor,logic-processor,hyper-processor,world-processor}
+                         specifies which Mindustry logic  processor  to  use  for  the  emulator  (when  the type of the processor is specified in the schematics, this vale is ignored) --run [{true,false}]   run the compiled code on an emulated processor --run-steps {0..1000000000}
                          the maximum number of instruction executions  to  emulate,  the execution stops when this limit